CLI Reference

 FlagDescriptionValuesDefault

---dry-runOnly list orphaned dirs without deletingbooleanfalse
+--dry-runOnly list orphaned dirs without deletingtrue, false

---jsonOutput as JSONbooleanfalse
+--jsonOutput as JSONtrue, false

 bmux sandbox